 This collection was curated by an ASCCC OERI discipline lead.
 The curated list provided here is intended to facilitate faculty selection of an OER text in lieu of a commercial text.
 If you are aware of additional resources that should be included, please contact us via our general OER e-mail.
-Resources with a C-ID designation are listed numerically by C-ID number and followed by a collection of OER by course title when there is no C-ID to reference.
+Resources with a C-ID designation are listed numerically by C-ID number.

 Archived Music Webinars